GoogleChrome/developer.chrome.com/site/en/docs/crux/historical-api/index.md

 Dimensions identify a specific group of data that a record is being aggregated against.
 For example, a form factor of `PHONE` indicates that the record contains information about loads that took place on a mobile device.

 The historical API is only available aggregated by form factor dimension.
-This is a general class of device split into `PHONE`, `TABLET`, `DESKTOP`, or `NULL` when the data is insufficient to segregate by device class.
+This is a general class of device split into `PHONE`, `TABLET`, and `DESKTOP`.

 {% Aside %}
 Unlike the daily API, the CrUX Historical API does not have data aggregated against Effective Connection Type (ECT).